$\ell$-away ACM Bundles on Fano Surfaces: -away ACM Bundles on

-Conversely, by applying Bott's Theorem, one can see that kernel bundles in items (i) and (ii) are $2$-away ACM bundle of rank 2 on $\p2$. \end{proof} In the theory of vector bundles, there are some bundles with nice geometric properties.
-One of such classes are the bundles whose Chow divisor on the Grassmanian is presented by a map between vector bundles of the same rank.
-Such bundles are called as \textit{weakly Ulrich} bundles.
-If, in addition, this map is represented by a square matrix of linear forms, then it is called \textit{Ulrich}.
-In the language of sheaf cohomology, weakly Ulrich bundles can be defined as following:
+Conversely, by applying Bott's Theorem, one can see that kernel bundles in items (i) and (ii) are $2$-away ACM bundles of rank 2 on $\p2$. \end{proof} In the theory of vector bundles, there are particular bundles which are called weakly Ulrich. \begin{definition} Let $\cE$ be a vector bundle on a smooth, polarized variety $(X,\cO_X(h))$ of dimension $n$.
+Then, $\cE$ is weakly Ulrich if \begin{itemize} \item $\mathrm{h}^i (\cE(-mh))=0$ for $1 \leq i $ and $m \leq i-1$ \item $\mathrm{h }^i (\cE(-mh))=0$ for $i \leq n-1$ and $ i+2 \leq m$. \end{itemize} \end{definition} For the interested reader, the main references are \cite{CRL21} and \cite{ESW03}.

-\begin{definition} Let $\cE$ be vector bundle on a smooth, projective variety $(X,\cO_x(1))$ of dimension $n$.
-Then, $\cE$ is weakly Ulrich if \begin{itemize} \item $\mathrm{H}^i (\cE(-m))=0$ for $1 \leq i \leq n$ and $m \leq i-1 \leq n-1$ \item $\mathrm{H}^i (\cE(-m))=0$ for $0 \leq i \leq n-1$ and $ i+2 \leq m$. \end{itemize} \end{definition} For the interested reader, the main reference is \cite{ESW03}.
-Now, we have the complete list of indecomposable weakly Ulrich bundles of rank 2. \begin{corollary} All indecomposable weakly Ulrich bundles of rank 2 on $\p2$ are appropriate shift of $1$-away and $2$-away ACM bundles on $\p2$. \end{corollary} \begin{proof} First notice that $\cE=\Omega_{\p2}(2)$ satisfies all vanishing to be weakly Ulrich bundle by the help of the Theorem \ref{thm:1awayclassificationP2}.\\ Secondly, consider the bundle $\cE$ in the item (i) of the Theorem \ref{thm:2awayclassificationP2}.
-Notice that $\cE(-1)$ is weakly Ulrich.\\ Lastly, consider the bundle $\cE$ in the item (ii) of the Theorem \ref{thm:2awayclassificationP2}.
-Notice that $\cE$ is weakly Ulrich. \end{proof} When $l$ gets bigger, it gets complicated to give the complete classification of $l$-away bundles of rank 2 on $\p2$.
-In the meantime, there always exists $\mu$-stable $l$-away bundle of rank 2 on $\p2$ for all $l$. \begin{theorem} The kernel bundle of the representation
+Now, we have the complete list of indecomposable weakly Ulrich bundles of rank 2 on $\p2$. \begin{corollary} All indecomposable weakly Ulrich bundles of rank 2 on $\p2$ are $1$-away and $2$-away ACM bundles on $\p2$ up to a shift. \end{corollary} \begin{proof} Notice that a non-ACM weakly Ulrich bundle on a surface is $\ell$-away ACM for $\ell \leq 2$.
+Using the classification of rank two $\ell$-away ACM bundles on $\p2$ with $\ell \leq 2$ in Theorems \ref{thm:1awayclassificationP2} and \ref{thm:2awayclassificationP2}, it is easy to check that they are weakly Ulrich up to a shift. \end{proof} When $\ell \geq3$, it gets complicated to give the complete classification of $\ell$-away ACM bundles of rank 2 on $\p2$.
+In the meantime, there always exists $\mu$-stable $\ell$-away ACM bundle of rank 2 on $\p2$ for all $\ell$. \begin{theorem} The bundle $\cE$, fitting in the displayed sequence,

-is a $\mu$-stable $l$-away ACM bundle of rank 2 on $\p2$.
-Also, it corresponds to a smooth point of dimension $l^2 +2l -3$ in the moduli space of simple sheaves on $\p2$. \end{theorem}
+is a $\mu$-stable $\ell$-away ACM bundle of rank 2 on $\p2$.
+Also, the point corresponding to $\cE$ in the moduli space of $\mu$-stable sheaves on $\p2$ is smooth and lies in a component of dimension $\ell^2 +2\ell -3$. \end{theorem}